 No more just a reactive measure, compliance training is maturing and becoming more advanced by the day, with the number of mature and advanced risk and compliance programs growing by 29% in 2021, according to a report by Navex Global.

-Now more than ever, delivering compliance training is not enough: you need to deliver successful compliance training in order to protect your employees and help your business succeed.
+Now more than ever, delivering training for compliance in the workplace is not enough: you need to deliver successful compliance training in order to protect your employees and help your business succeed.

-Setting and tracking the right KPIs for your program will allow you to see not only whether people completed their compliance training but also if and how they apply what they learned on the job.
+Setting and tracking the right KPIs for your program will allow you to see not only whether people completed their training for compliance in the workplace but also if and how they apply what they learned on the job.

 | Tags: Compliance Training